bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 ## Bad APIs

-Sometimes the APIs a broken.
+Sometimes the APIs are broken.
 Oh well, good luck, do your best.

 {% highlight c %}
 The EINTR error is a somewhat special case.
 Regarding the EINTR